 5. Practice Calming Exercises and Manage Stress

-Exercise can help “massage” the digestive organs to get things moving along better, and it also helps improve your lymphatic system that can affects your body’s natural detoxifying abilities.
+Exercise can help “massage” the digestive organs to get things moving along better, and it also helps improve your lymphatic system that can affect your body’s natural detoxifying abilities.
 Practice calming exercises when possible, such as walking, yoga, and try to manage stress as much as possible.
 Also, be sure you don’t eat when you’re stressed, which can affect digestion and decrease enzyme production.
 Your body likes to do one thing at a time, not scarf down your food as you try to meet a deadline or (worse) drive down the road.
 Set aside 15 minutes to eat, or better yet 30, and you’ll see a major improvement in how your digestion as a result.